Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 In order to understand how the functors $\RHom(L_1,-)$ and $\dot{L}_1\Lotimes-$ are related, we can try applying them to projectives.
-Applying a right exact functor to a projective just gives a vector space in degree $0$: thus, the projective $\dot{L}_1\Lotimes P_{(0,0)}$ is sent to 0, and $\dot{L}_1\Lotimes P_{(0,1)}\cong \K$.
+Applying a right exact functor to a projective just gives a vector space in homological degree $0$: thus, the projective $\dot{L}_1\Lotimes P_{(0,0)}$ is sent to 0, and $\dot{L}_1\Lotimes P_{(0,1)}\cong \K$.
 On the other hand, $\RHom(L_1,-)$ is left exact, so we require the full projective resolution.
-The result for any module $P$ is the complex where leftmost term is degree 0 (so the rightmost is degree 2).
-This sends to $P_{(0,0)}$ to 0 and $P_{(0,1)}$ to $\K\langle -2\rangle $.
+The result for any module $P$ is the complex where the leftmost term is of homological degree 0 (so the rightmost is of homological degree 2) and now we are using the maps of left multiplication by $\psi$ and $\phi$.
+This sends $P_{(0,0)}$ to 0 and $P_{(0,1)}$ to $\K\langle 2\rangle $.
 We want to emphasize that there is a symmetry being used here: for example

-Phrased differently, we have shown that: \begin{proposition} The cup and cap functors are biadjoint up to shift. \end{proposition}
+Phrased differently, we have shown that: \begin{proposition} The cup and cap functors are biadjoint (up to shift). \end{proposition}

-Another way of expressing this symmetry is that the Nakayama functor $S$ of $T^2_0$, given by derived tensor product with the bimodule $(T^2_0)^*$, sends the projective resolution of $L_1$ to an injective resolution of $L_1$ (shifted so that the cohomology is in degree $-2$), whereas $L_0$ is sent to a complex of injectives with cohomology in degrees $0$ and $-1$.
+Every finite dimensional algebra $A$ has a Nakayama functor $S(M):=A^*\Lotimes M$ where $A^*$ is the vector space dual of $A$ considered as a bimodule.
+This functor sends the projective cover of any simple object to its injective hull.
+The results above can be rephrased in terms of the Nakayama functor $S$ of $T^2_0$.
+One can calculate that this functor sends the projective resolution of $L_1$ to an injective resolution of $L_1$ (shifted so that the cohomology is in degree $-2$), whereas $L_0$ is sent to a complex of injectives with cohomology in degrees $0$ and $-1$.

-Since the algebra $T^{2}_0$ has finite global dimension (since it is quasi-hereditary), its Nakayama functor is actually a right Serre functor.
-Thus, for any simple the relationship between $\RHom$ and $\otimes$ is encoded by the fact that $\RHom(-,L)^*\cong \dot{L}\Lotimes-$, and properties of a Serre functor guarantee
+Since the algebra $T^{2}_0$ has finite global dimension (since it is quasi-hereditary by Corollary \ref{cellular consequences}), its Nakayama functor is actually a right Serre functor, i.e. we have a natural isomorphism for any $M,N$: Thus, for any simple the relationship between $\RHom$ and $\otimes$ is encoded by the fact that $\RHom(-,L)^*\cong \dot{L}\Lotimes-$, and properties of a Serre functor guarantee

-Since $S^{-1}L_1\cong L_1\langle -2\rangle $, we obtain that
+Since $S^{-1}L_1\cong L_1\langle 2\rangle $, we obtain that